anuragsroy/system-data-CPU-Memory/README.md

 Executing the Jenkins pipeline would run the backend in localhost:5000 and frontend in localhost:5050

-A webhook has been added so that any changes pushed to the repository will trigger the pipeline
+A webhook has been added so that any changes pushed to the repository will trigger the pipeline in Jenkins